larkintuckerllc/city-events-map-prototype/README.md

 using *create-react-app* and will not be revisited again until one of the last lessons.

-**Assignment (5 Min): In a new folder, initialize the package management configuration for the project using the following command.**
+**Assignment (5 Min): In a new folder (referred to as the installation folder), initialize the package management configuration for the project using the following command.**

 `npm init`

+*note:* Just accept all the recommendations by hitting <Enter>.

-**Assignment (10 Min): In a new folder, install Babel and additional tools using the commands:**
+**Assignment (10 Min): From the installation folder install Babel and additional tools using the commands:**

 `npm install --save-dev babel-cli`